The SPAr burning: proton captures powering carbon-oxygen shell mergers in massive stars: Astrophysical conditions

 The main neutron sources are \isotope[16]{O}(\isotope[16]{O},$n$)\isotope[31]{S} and \isotope[16]{O}(\isotope[12]{C},$n$)\isotope[27]{Si}.
-While we do not observe in this model a significant production of heavy elements through neutron captures, the availability of neutrons is crucial to increase the production of some short-lived radioactive (SLR) nuclei (such as \isotope[36]{Cl}, \isotope[40]{K}, and \isotope[41]{Ca}), which signature can be measured in the Early Solar System material \citep[e.g.,][]{lugaro:18}.
+While we do not observe in this model a significant production of heavy elements through neutron captures, the availability of neutrons is crucial to increase the production of some short-lived radioactive nuclei (such as \isotope[36]{Cl}, \isotope[40]{K}, and \isotope[41]{Ca}), which signature can be measured in the Early Solar System material \citep[e.g.,][]{lugaro:18}.
 Beyond iron, these neutrons could also boost the production of some isotopes traditionally considered $r$-only, such as \isotope[70]{Zn}, \isotope[76]{Ge}, and \isotope[80]{Se}.
-This aspect will need to be explored in detail for stellar models with C--O shell mergers with initial metallicity closer to solar \citep[e.g.,][]{ritter:18a, roberti:23}.
+This aspect can not be studied in detail here due to the low metallicity of our case of study, but it will need to be explored in detail for stellar models with C--O shell mergers with initial metallicity closer to solar \citep[e.g.,][]{ritter:18a, roberti:23}.

-The large number of protons, on the other hand, plays a key role in the synthesis of odd-Z elements and in activating several nuclear processes that can significantly alter the energy balance within the evolving convective shell.
+The large number of protons plays a key role in the synthesis of odd-Z elements and in activating several nuclear processes that can significantly alter the energy balance within the evolving convective shell.